The Dead South: Formation

-Kenyon returned on June 18 2021.

 The Ocean Went Mad and We Were to Blame (2013)

 While the band played various venues, they would sell what would eventually become their self-released EP The Ocean Went Mad and We Were to Blame.

 In his review of the EP, Jamie Funk of Divide and Conquer Music was initially unsure if he could handle banjo picking in every song, but ended up enjoying it.
 The five songs offered in the EP reminded Funk of alternative bands attempting to play bluegrass music and succeeding beyond expectations.
-While most of the songs are classically "knee-slapping hoedown" bluegrass, other songs bear some similarities to alternative songs from the 90's.
+While most of the songs are classically "knee-slapping hoedown" bluegrass, other songs bear some similarities to alternative songs from the 1990s.

-Good Company (2014)
+Good Company, touring success, departure of Crawford (2014–2015)

 The Dead South's debut studio album Good Company was released in 2014 through the German record label Devil Duck Records, and led to extensive touring in Canada and Europe.
 The album contains a total of 14 tracks, including a rendition of Banjo Odyssey, which previously appeared on The Ocean Went Mad and We Were to Blame.